Aircloak/aircloak/air/site/README.md

 Note that there's no need to migrate the database.
 This will happen automatically when the application starts.
 However, if you do need to manually migrate/rollback (for example while creating a new migration), you can do it with `make migrate` and `make rollback` respectively.

+If you need to repopulate the database, you can run `make recreate_db`.
+Keep in mind that this will erase all of your existing data, so use with caution.
+To recreate the test database, you can run `MIX_ENV=test make recreate_db`

 ### Other common tasks